ArshadChowdhury/ArshadChowdhury/README.md

 <br />

-- 👯 I'm looking to contribute to all kinds of web-based projects.
+- 👯 I'm looking to contribute to all kinds of exciting projects.
 - 🔭 Currently working as a Full Stack Developer at Tutors Finland Oy while sharpening my problem-solving skills.
-- 🌱 Learning Angular and diving deeper into OOP concepts.
+- 🌱 Diving deeper into OOP concepts & learning Angular + Nest.
 - 💬 Ask me anything about software design, development, and programming in general!
 - 💰 Open to remote work opportunities.
 - 📫 Contact me at **arshadchowdhury46@gmail.com**